Everyone is doing CrossFit nowadays.

 I know why CrossFit is attractive to a baseball player–or even many other athletes.
 The workouts are fast, hard and are generally performed in a group atmosphere.

-That said, as somebody who trains with a great deal of baseball players, I’ve got an unusual view about the requirements of the game, and I believe CrossFit isn’t a fantastic match for baseball.
+That said, as somebody who knows about how baseball players train, I’ve got an unusual view about the requirements of the game, and I believe CrossFit isn’t a fantastic match for baseball.

 In all honesty, there are all kinds of benefits of CrossFit.
 In the past I have written my share of “words” around CrossFit.
-There are numerous things about it that I do not agree with or approve.
-But again, I personally think veganism is bizarre, and a few people believe Justin Bieber makes excellent music.
+There are numerous things about it that I do not really like.
+But again, I personally think veganism is bizarre, and a some people even believe Justin Bieber makes excellent music.

 What I Enjoy About CrossFit